simonjanssen/flow-like/README.md

 <p align="center"><img width="800" src="./assets/recording.gif" alt="Recording"></p>

 ### Node Catalog
 - Build your workflows from a rich set of execution nodes - from branching, databases to object detection and higher-order agent nodes.
 - Link your application to frontends, backends, and third party apps, for example to chat interfaces or incoming mails.
-- Checkout the full catalog in our [docs 📄](https://docs.flow-like.com/).
+- Check out the full catalog in our [docs 📄](https://docs.flow-like.com/).

 ### Templates
 Reuse and share your workflows as templates: